storacha/specs/w3-ucan.md

 ### Motivation

 [UCAN] specification defines [revocation record] that MUST be signed by the issuer in the delegation chain of the [UCAN] been revoked.
-From real world experience we find that requirement unfortunate.
-In plenty of cases various actors are delegated specific subset of capabilities from the supervisor to carry out their work.
-Supervisor MAY want give specific actor to revoke some capabilities on its behalf without giving it ability to invoke them and [revocation record] does not allow that.
+From real world experience we find this requirement problematic, it is common to have a primary authority that delegates subset of their capability to various actors based on their role.
+In such setup it is often desired to have auditors that can revoke capabilities from misbehaving actors without been in the delegation chain.

+In other words it is desired to have ability to grant revocation power to some actor without granting them invocation power.

 ### Proposal

-We propose extension to the core [UCAN] specification and define `ucan/revoke` capability, that can be invoked to revoke linked [UCAN].
+We propose extension to the core [UCAN] specification and define `ucan/revoke` capability, that can be invoked to revoke a linked [UCAN].

-By making revocation a [UCAN] itself we gain ability to delegate ability to revoke to another principal, which is desired in scenario described above.
+By making revocation a [UCAN] itself we allow delegating the ability to revoke to another principal, which is desired in scenario described above.

 ### IPLD Schema